-Christopher Mitchell is the Collections and Exhibit Technician at the National Law Enforcement Museum.
+Christopher Mitchell is Assistant Curator at the National Law Enforcement Museum.
 He has a Bachelor’s in History from Stetson University and a Master’s in Museum Studies from New York University.

 “Washington, D.C., Area Sniper Investigation,” Homeland Security Digital Library, Department of Homeland Security, September 1, 2003, ES-1, 1-2, 6.

 Ibid, ES-1.